AlexeiPelyushenko/SGT-Helper/README.md

 - Add/read/delete information associated with topics
 - Data gets saved between sessions

 Feel free to clone it.
-If you want to contribute to the repo either by information in info.json or improving sgt_helper.py let me know, it'd be much appreciated.
+If you want to contribute to the repo either by information in info.json or by improving the program itself let me know, it'd be much appreciated.